Accused sex trafficker Jeffrey Epstein commits suicide: media reports | DW | 10.08.2019

 Epstein moved in high-profile social circles, counting US President Donald Trump and former President Bill Clinton among his friends and acquaintances.

 The accusations and pending trial made headlines around the world and sent ripples into the highest level of politics.
-In mid-July, then US Secretary of Labor Alexander Acosta resigned following pressure related to his time as a public prosecutor for the state of Florida.
-In this position, Acosta oversaw the 2008 plea deal with Epstein that was criticized for being too lenient.
+In mid-July, then US Secretary of Labor Alexander Acosta resigned following pressure related to his time as a public prosector for the state of Florida, during which time he approved a plea deal with Epstein that was criticized for being too lenient.

-Epstein admitted to one state charge of soliciting prostitution of a minor in exchange for registering as a sex offender and serving 13 months in prison.

 More to come...